 Based on sophisticated regression models accounting for dependent effect sizes, results of the two main analyses using outcomes measuring all social reintegration outcomes and all mental health outcomes were both statistically significant and favoured group-based interventions.
 The random effects weighted standardised mean difference for short-term outcomes was 0.195 standard deviation (SD), 95% CI[0.122, 0.268] for the meta-analysis using all social reintegration outcomes, and the random effects weighted standardised mean difference was 0.215 SD, 95% CI[0.090, 0.340] for the meta-analysis using all mental health outcomes.
 These results were generally consistent across the conducted sensitivity analyses.

 When not based on a few studies and effect sizes, all categorical subgroup analyses showed weighted average effects that favored group-based interventions, although not all results were statistically significant.
 Moreover, we found that continuous moderators such as the measurement timing, duration, intensity, as well as the average age and average percentage of males in the sample did not explain variability in effect size estimates.
-In fact, no moderator analysis did not substantially explained true heterogeneity among effect sizes.
+In fact, no moderator analysis substantially explained true heterogeneity among effect sizes.

 Finally, we generally found no indication of publication bias, which might also have been driven by almost half of the studies included in the meta-analysis being preregistered.